 - (a) Required permits include but are not limited to the following: - (1) Building Permit.
-A building permit, to indicate and ensure compliance with all provisions of this chapter, shall be required for any proposed use of lands or building before any improvements orgrading of lands or any alteration or construction of buildings commences. - (2) Development Permit.
+A building permit, to indicate and ensure compliance with all provisions of this chapter, shall be required for any proposed use of lands or building before any improvements organding of lands or any alteration or construction of buildings commences. - (2) Development Permit.
 Before any improvements or grading of the land commences, adevelopment permit shall be required. - (b) Site Plan Requirements.

 All applications for development and building permits shall be made to the City.
-Site plans shall include all of the following information, unless determined to be unnecessary by the Zoning Official based on the scale and scope of the project:
+Land Disturbance Permits will not be issued un la site plan and an Erosion, Sedimentation and Pollution Control plan have been approved by the Local Issuing Authority or Georgia Soil and Water Conservation Commission (if applicable).
+Site plans shall include all the following information, unless determined to be unnecessary by the Zoning Official based on the scale and scope of the project: